daisyhuo/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-1. Calculate and report the total number of missing values in the dataset with the avrage
+1 Calculate and report the total number of missing values in the dataset

 ```r